DanielTheFletch/odin-ruby-projects/1-basic-ruby-projects/1b-sub-strings/README.md

 My Ruby implementation of a substring counter utility.

-When provided with a single word/phrase alongside a corresponding list strings, it determines which of the listed strings are substrings of the provided word while also tracking how many times each substring occurs.
+When provided with a single word/phrase and a list of strings, it determines which of the listed strings are valid substrings of the specified word/phrase while also tracking how many unique times each substring occurs.
 Consider the following example from the project specifications:

 ```rb
 > dictionary = ["below", "down", "go", "going", "horn", "how", "howdy", "it", "i", "low", "own", "part", "partner", "sit"]